github4touchdouble/gor-cross-validation/README.md

 The scores get summarized (in `[model]_[run_id]_SUMMARY_plot_ALL.scores`) and plotted in (in `[gor_model]_[id]_SUMMARY_plot_ALL.png`).

-> [!Note] You can additionally use this repository to perform redundancy reduction on your `.db` file: https://github.com/github4touchdouble/ncd-seq-similarity
+> [!NOTE] You can additionally use this repository to perform redundancy reduction on your `.db` file: https://github.com/github4touchdouble/ncd-seq-similarity

 # Usage
 ```bash